SpareBank1/designsystem/packages/ffe-icons/README.md

 The script will:

 - Set available variants, like size, weight and fill/no fill
 - Get the names of all icons available in Material Symbols
 - Compare available names with existing SVG-files.
 If an icon has been deleted since last update, it'll delete all SVG-files of the removed icon.
 - Download SVG-files for all missing variants/icons, and place it in the right folder.
+- Resize the 40px icons to 32px, since they are not available at 32px in Material Symbols.